 Something that took me a while to realize (many of my friends here experienced this too) is that going out of the country for vet school is not something to be ashamed of.
 A lot, maybe even most, of the students who come to Ross are here because they didn’t get into a state school for one reason or another.
 Maybe you didn’t want to wait for another admission round, or you’re GRE score wasn’t at the top of the range, or you didn’t have an in-state school to apply to, or you didn’t focus on academics enough in undergrad, or the interviewer told you that you need more hours of experience.
 There are tons of reasons!

-People come down here with the mindset like, “Well I guess I have to go to Ross since I didn’t get in anywhere else.”
+People come down here with the mindset like, “Well I guess I have to go to this Caribbean veterinary school since I didn’t get in anywhere else.”
 But what’s funny is, sometime in your second year, you start to actually feel like a vet, interact with other vet students back in the states, work with veterinarians on cases and meet with clients, and you realize the only difference between a Ross vet and a state school vet is that the Ross vet was so determined to follow their dream that they packed up and moved to an island for 3 years!
 We go to a state school for our clinical/4th year, and when we get there, no one treats us like we are anything less than any other 4th year vet student!

 When you go look for jobs, no one sees RUSVM on the resume and is like oh well they got a degree from Ross so they must not be a good vet.
 Where you get your degree DOES NOT MATTER!
 Its what you do with it that counts.
 There are good vets and bad vets from every vet school and everyone in the field knows this!
 If you are thinking about coming to Ross, but feel like you are compromising or giving up, please take a second and realize that going to RUSVM is an opportunity to follow your dream!
 If you refuse to let anything stand in your way; refuse to take no for an answer; refuse to give up on your dream of becoming a veterinarian, then take the leap, get on the damn plane and be proud to call yourself a Ross vet student!